MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/mac-whatsnew.md

 - Fixed a bug that caused thumbnails to consume too much disk storage on macOS 10.14.
 - Added support for enforcing RD Gateway device redirection policies.
 - Fixed an issue that prevented session windows from closing when disconnecting from a connection using RD Gateway.
-- If Network Level Authentication (NLA) is not enforced by the server, you will now be routed to the sign in screen if your password has expired.
+- If Network Level Authentication (NLA) is not enforced by the server, you will now be routed to the sign-in screen if your password has expired.
 - Fixed performance issues that surfaced when lots of data was being transferred over the network.
 - Smart card redirection fixes.
 - Support for all possible values of the "EnableCredSspSupport" and "Authentication Level" RDP file settings if the ClientSettings.EnforceCredSSPSupport user default key (in the com.microsoft.rdc.macos domain) is set to 0.